Zasmidium cellare: Ecology

-Z. cellare was first recorded existing is cellars in 1696.
+Zasmidium cellare was first recorded existing is cellars in 1696.
 Since that time it has not spread much, existing primarily in dark, humid, ethanol-rich cellars containing barrel aged wine, brandy or other spirits of central and southern Europe, Hungary, Poland, Great Britain and Nigeria.

 The presence of Z. cellare in any of these regions is completely dependent on human activity, however.
 For example, there are wineries in Italy that are devoid of Z. cellare but also maintain a level of cleanliness in their cellars, while other Italian wineries cherish its presence and often feed it left over wine, encouraging its proliferation.
 When Z. cellare is present, however, it is commonly found on brickwork and timber next to its food sources and can also, on the rare occasion, be found in nearby soil.

 Physiology

 Sexual physiology

 The sexual state of Z. cellare is difficult to define, but there seems to be a common consensus in the literature that this fungus rarely, or never, presents itself as its anamorph.
 With that determined, the literature is ripe with contrary findings on what the proper state of the fungus is.
 Some argue that there is no optimal state, inherently defining it as either amorphous or in flux between anamorph and teleomorph, while others claim that it is all together sterile, reproducing by fragmentation.
 There is evidence, however, that Z. cellare produces spores which could mean that it reproduces through asexual dispersal, but that is only a probable guess.
 What is known is that spore concentration is 2 times higher in cellars with Z. cellare than ones that do not.
 Further insights are awaited on this topic before the reproduction of this species is known, but this aspect of its life cycles makes Z. cellare unique among most other Ascomycota due to its difficulty to define by biology.